NathanAP/vue-google-maps-community-fork/docs/src/components/cluster.md

 Clustering your markers are only possible because of `@googlemaps/markerclusterer`!
 The community is thankful for your effort!

+Of course, you can have a look at [their docs](https://googlemaps.github.io/js-markerclusterer/) for more information on how you can use the props described below.

 ## Cluster your markers

 You can add clusters to your `GMapMarker` using `GMapCluster` component inside of `GMapMap` component: